lesley88/zsicgi/src/services/business-insurance.md

 The basis of cover can either be on blanket, position or named employee.

 ### Money Insurance
-This policy covers loss of money belonging to the insured whilst in transit or on the insured’s premises.
+This policy covers loss of money belonging to the insured whilst in transit or on the insured's premises.
 The policy covers the following:
 <ul class="features-list">
 <li><i class="fas fa-check"></i>Loss of or damage to safes and strong room resulting from theft or any attempt threat</l>